mirzi1/InframiesTD/README.md

 # InframiesTD
-This is a space themed tower defence game that uses Phaser 3 as the framework.
+This is a space themed tower defence game powered by the Phaser 3 framework.

 [Try it out here](https://mirzi1.github.io/InframiesTD/)